 Inside visits and special features are shown in UPPERCASE in the tour description.

 ARRIVE IN PARIS, FRANCE.
-Check into your hotel.
-The rest of the day is free to explore France’s vibrant capital city.
+Check into your hotel with the rest of the day free to explore France’s vibrant capital city.
 Tonight, meet your Tour Director and fellow travelers.

 PARIS.
-Paris is a world-class city that probably has more familiar landmarks than almost any other city in the world.
-During the included sightseeing tour with a Local Guide, view the famous.
-Later, feel like a French aristocrat on the optional walking tour through the expansive Palace of Versailles.
-This evening, why not join an optional welcome dinner?
-(B)
+Paris is a world-class city with more familiar landmarks than perhaps any other city in the world.
+During your included sightseeing tour with a Local Guide, view the famous sights.
+Later, feel like a French aristocrat on an optional walking tour through the expansive Palace of Versailles.
+This evening, join us for an optional welcome dinner.

-BREST–CARNAC–NANTES.
-Follow the coastal road towards Carnac, catching glimpses of the Atlantic Ocean.
-Carnac is known for its STANDING STONES that were erected by the pre-Celtic people of Brittany—one of the most extensive Neolithic collections in the world.
+ST. MALO–CARNAC–NANTES.
+Travel towards Carnac, known for its STANDING STONES erected by the pre-Celtic people of Brittany—one of the most extensive Neolithic collections in the world.
 Visit one of the sites with a Local Guide and learn about the mystery of the Carnac stones.
 Then, head for Nantes, located on the Loire River.
 Visit the CASTLE of the Dukes of Brittany, and the CATHEDRAL of St. Peter and St. Paul, which took 457 years to complete and features a unique external pulpit.
-(B)

 NANTES–LA ROCHELLE–ROCHEFORT–BORDEAUX.
 Two coastal towns are on the agenda today.
-First, stop at picturesque La Rochelle, situated off the Atlantic Coast in the Bay of Biscay and known as La Ville Blanche (the White City) due to its luminous limestone facades that reflect the bright sunlight.
+First, stop at picturesque La Rochelle.
+Situated off the Atlantic Coast in the Bay of Biscay, it is known as La Ville Blanche (the White City) due to its luminous limestone facades that reflect the bright sunlight.
 Next up: historic Rochefort with its naval beginnings that date back to Louis XIV.
 Continue to Bordeaux.
-(B,D)

 BORDEAUX.
-Built on the banks of the Garonne River, Bordeaux is known as the “Pearl of Aquitaine” and is a flourishing port town.
+Built on the banks of the Garonne River, Bordeaux is a flourishing port town known as the “Pearl of Aquitaine.”
 A UNESCO World Heritage Site, it is home to 362 historic monuments, some dating back to Roman times.
 Join your Local Guide for a walking tour featuring all the important highlights, including Esplanade des Quinconces, one of the largest squares in Europe.
-The afternoon is at leisure or maybe join an optional excursion.
-(B)
+The afternoon is at leisure or you may join an optional excursion.

-BORDEAUX–DUNE DU PILAT–LES LANDES–BIARRITZ.
-Drive to Arcachon today to see the amazing DUNE OF PILAT, the highest sand dune on the continent.
+BORDEAUX–DUNE DU PILAT–LES LANDES–BIARRITZ–BAYONNE.
+Drive to Arcachon today to see the amazing DUNE OF PILAT the highest sand dune on the continent.
 Then, sit back and enjoy a scenic drive through the Landes of Gascony, the largest maritime-pine forest in Europe.
-Later, arrive in Biarritz, an ancient fishing village turned trendy seaside resort.
-(B)
+Later, arrive in Biarritz, and ancient fishing village turned trendy seaside resort.
+Spend the night in Bayonne.

-BIARRITZ–SAN SEBASTIAN, SPAIN–BILBAO–SANTANDER.
-Leave France and cross into Spain’s Basque Country to visit San Sebastian, one of just two European Capitals of Culture in 2016 and considered a foodie hotspot!
+BAYONNE–SAN SEBASTIAN, SPAIN–BILBAO–SANTANDER.
+Leave France and cross into Spain’s Basque Country.
+Visit San Sebastian, one of just two designated European Capitals of Culture in 2016 and a foodie hotspot!
 On to Bilbao, where you’ll discover a colorful tapestry of architecture, history, natural beauty, and tantalizing cuisine.
-Enjoy free time for leisure activities—maybe visit the world-famous Guggenheim Museum, considered one of the 20th century’s great architectural masterpieces.
+Enjoy free time for leisure activities—maybe a visit to the world-famous Guggenheim Museum, considered one of the 20th century’s great architectural masterpieces.
 Later, head to the port city of Santander, a renowned tourist destination for Spanish elite in the 19th century.
-(B)

 SANTANDER–BURGOS–SALAMANCA.
 Heading inland, stop in Burgos, former capital of the unified Kingdom of Castile-León for five centuries.
-Visit the magnificent limestone CATHEDRAL of Santa Maria, dating back to the 13th century and where the legendary national hero El Cid is buried.
+Visit the magnificent limestone CATHEDRAL of Santa Maria, dating back to the 13th century.
 Continue on to Salamanca.
-Be sure to spend some time wandering around the Spanish-baroque Plaza Mayor, the heart of the city and widely regarded as one of the most beautiful plazas in Spain.
-(B,D)
+Be sure to spend some time wandering around the Spanish-baroque Plaza Mayor, the heart of the city and widely regarded as one of the most beautiful squares in Spain.

-SALAMANCA–ÁVILA–SEGOVIA–MADRID.
-Journey to Ávila with its medieval town walls and many towers.
-Join the guided walking tour of the MEDIEVAL WALLS.
-Next, arrive in pretty Segovia, set on a rocky hill.
-Visit its landmarks, awe-inspiring Roman AQUEDUCT and gothic CATHEDRAL before heading to Madrid.
-(B)
+SALAMANCA–SEGOVIA–MADRID.
+Journey to pretty Segovia, set on a rocky hill.
+Visit its landmarks, awe-inspiring Roman AQUEDUCT, and gothic CATHEDRAL before heading to Madrid.